 Chou et al reported the results of a study comparing Chinese herbal medicine to a placebo (sugar pill) treat PMS in 61 Australian women.
 They found "There were significant differences (p < 0.01) in scores after three months of treatment between Chinese herbal medicine and placebo in premenstrual physical and psychological symptoms, depression, anxiety and anger favoring herbal medicine."

 See Chou et al, A controlled trial of Chinese herbal medicine for premenstrual syndrome.
 J Psychosom Obstet Gynaecol.
 2008 Sep;29(3):185-92.

 In the premenstrual phase, your caloric requirements can increase by as much as 500 calories daily.
-If you fail to increase your food intake appropriately using nutrient-dense foods rich in high quality carbohydrates, you will experience food cravings, particularly for sugar and fat (e.g. chocolate).
+If you fail to increase your food intake appropriately using nutrient-dense foods rich in high quality carbohydrates, such as whole grains, legumes, winter squash, sweet potatoes, carrots, and whole fruits, you will experience food cravings, particularly for sugar and fat (e.g. chocolate).

 Barnard and colleagues studied the effect of a whole foods plant-based diet on premenstrual syndrome.
 They found that a low-fat whole foods plant-based diet was associated reductions in body weight, dysmenorrhea duration and intensity, and premenstrual symptom duration.